 The other approach is a bit more complicated.
 Creating new routes often depends on locating viable new arteries or communicating with local investors about upcoming developments.
 Tying up transit and development should be top of mind for any city, but it’s actually a difficult and not very well optimized process.
 What’s more, the already mentioned general disregard for public transit services displayed by many people can hinder potential talks – after all, why invest in a public transit system expansion no one is going to use?

 Moving from A to B is a necessity – and distances in most American towns and cities are not on the walkable spectrum.
 This necessitates that one either has a car or some other mode of transportation.
 Access to public transportation is crucial for many people who can’t afford or simply don’t want to use a car.
-But it’s not a surprise that these people are a minority compared to those who own and love using their own vehicle.
+But it’s not a surprise that these people are a minority compared to those who own and love using their own vehicles.
 How do you convert them to public transit users?

 In order for people to begin using public transit in their daily lives, it has to be convenient and cheap.